 Guesthouse: The hostal was located in a traditional style building 4 storeys high and did not have any lifts.
 Facilities wise they don’t have a kitchen here though there is a microwave at the reception area, and they do provide free large bottled water that you can pick up at the reception as well.

 The biggest thing that you makes Dormir en Cadiz awesome are the lovely staff Ana and Jaime, who were so friendly all the time and thorough with the intro to Cadiz.
 Ana even gave me the intro in slow Spanish so I could practice listening and talking, but she also spoke very good English as well.
 I would 100% come back here again on service alone.

 Other Cadiz accommodation options that I was considering [booking.com affiliate links]

 - Plaza de la Luz Cadiz: Nice looking apartment on the street right next to Calle Virgen de la Palma

 - Planeta Cadiz Hostel: Budget option for those who don’t mind dormitories but they also have private rooms, overall looks like ap retty nice hostel!

 - Casa Caracol: Small hostel with modern design and reviews reflect quite a communal vibe, no private bathrooms though

 Did I miss anything cool in Cadiz?
 Let me know in the comments!
-And if you are planning a trip to Spain check out my other posts here:
+And if you are planning a trip to Spain, check out my latest posts here: